Let’s talk boundaries. They’re the most beautiful gift we can give ourselves, and also the most difficult.

 Yes, at first it might not be the most natural thing—you might feel a little guilty or be tempted to give in “just this once”…… but it does get easier.
 And it can free up so much space in your life that can be used to fill you (and others up) around you.

-So today, I want to share 5 boundaries today you can easily set (like, asap!) for more time, ease and peace in your life.
+So today, I want to share 5 boundaries today you can easily set (like, today!) for more time, ease and peace in your life.

 Think of it as self-care in its highest form, because that’s truly what GOOD boundaries are.